-Other ideas for gym flooring include:
+Other ideas for gym flooring include the following:

-A pro can add anywhere from $1 to $4 per square foot in installation fees to the cost of your materials.
-Choosing to DIY vs. hiring a local flooring contractor can be difficult.
-Poured rubber surfacing and rolled mats usually require a contractor’s help, as there is a lot of measuring, cutting and mixing involved.
+A pro can add anywhere from $1 to $4 per square foot in installation fees, excluding the cost of materials.
+Choosing to DIY versus hiring a local flooring contractor can be difficult.
+Poured rubber surfacing and rolled mats usually require a contractor’s help, as there’s a lot of measuring, cutting, and mixing involved.

-Can absorb large impacts and retain shape
+Can absorb large impacts

 Offers great traction

-Accessible for those with disabilities
+Better accessibility for people with disabilities

-Thicker material has a higher fall rating*
+Thicker material for a higher fall rating

 Rubber tiles typically take less than two days to install.
 However, this depends on the state of your floors and the room shape.
 Since the tiles can snap together, the longest part of the process is cutting and measuring the material to make it fit the room.
 However, expect the project to take longer if your subfloor is in bad condition.
-The cost to repair your subfloor averages about $560.
+The cost to repair your subfloor averages $560.

 Recycled tire flooring averages $11 per square foot, or about $5 less than poured flooring.
 However, recycled material loses its color faster and requires more frequent resurfacing every five years, so it may not be as cost-effective in the long run.